guhilling/java-metamodel-generator/README.md

 ## Introduction

-Sometimes you'd like to have a _real_, typesafe metamodel of you java classes.
+Sometimes you'd like to have a _real_, typesafe metamodel of your java classes.
-This Library (metamodel-generator) provides an annotation-processor that will create such a metamodel.
+This library (metamodel-generator) provides an annotation-processor that will create such a metamodel.

 ## Setup